sky-uk/client-lib-ios-test-foundation/README.md

 ![Input/Output](https://user-images.githubusercontent.com/51656240/95301424-e1ad5000-0880-11eb-8b42-007bda2722ae.png)

-MA behaviour depends on user activity (user gestures), BE state (BE http responses) and MA storage (Persistence Storage).
-On the other side, the behaviour of MSA can be described by the UI element displayed to the user and by the http requests executed so far by MSA.
-UI Tests verify the correctness of MSA's behaviour defining asserts on inputs and/or ouputs of the black box.
+MA behavior depends on user activity (user gestures), BE state (BE http responses) and MA storage (Persistence Storage).
+On the other side, the behavior of MSA can be described by the UI element displayed to the user and by the http requests executed so far by MSA.
+UI Tests verify the correctness of MSA's behavior defining asserts on inputs and/or ouputs of the black box.

 ```swift
 import XCTest